Questions I am frequently asked

 The noun is usually "effect," and "affect" is usually the verb.
 As verbs, to "affect" is to influence and to "effect" is to bring about, as in "effect change," meaning create change.

 You "lay" something.
-But, annoyingly, "lay" also is the past tense of "lie."
-If you just took a nap, you say "I lay down for a bit" or "I decided to lie down."
+Annoyingly, "lay" also is the past tense of "lie."
+If you just took a nap, you say "I lay down for a bit."
 Many people say "I laid down for a bit," but we usually reserve "laid" for when there is an object involved: "She laid the scissors on the mantel."

 Is it ever OK to use "they" to refer to an individual